Rev. Nicholas Whereat's story

 We believe that to follow Jesus is to practise love, care, and welcome—and that as the Church lives this out, we remind Australia who we are as a nation.

-Join us as we hear from people with refugee backgrounds sharing their part in our one million stories, alongside members of the Australian Churches Refugee Taskforce exploring how churches and people of faith can take action to help #EndTheWaiting for those still being denied a place to belong.
+At our 2026 Refugee Week webinar we listened to people with refugee backgrounds sharing their part in our one million stories, alongside members of the Australian Churches Refugee Taskforce exploring how churches and people of faith can take action to help #EndTheWaiting for those still being denied a place to belong.

 _________________